s3gw-tech/s3gw/k8s/README.md

-WORKER_DISK                 : yes/no, when yes a disk will be allocated for the worker node WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format) CONTAINER_ENGINE            : The host's local container engine used to build the s3gw container (podman/docker)
+WORKER_DISK                 : yes/no, when yes a disk will be allocated for the worker node WORKER_DISK_SIZE            : The disk size allocated for a worker node (Vagrant format) CONTAINER_ENGINE            : The host's local container engine used to build the s3gw container (podman/docker) STOP_AFTER_BOOTSTRAP        : yes/no, when yes stop the provisioning just after the bootstrapping phase START_LOCAL_REGISTRY        : yes/no, when yes start a local insecure image registry at admin.local:5000 S3GW_IMAGE                  : The s3gw's container image used when deploying the application on k8s
 ```

 So, you could start a more specialized build with: